-The data consumption of a remote session varies largely depending on
+The data consumption of a remote session can however change hugely depending on:

 - the resolution of the remote session,

-- the frame rate chosen on the On-Prem app side,
+- the frame rate of the remote session,

-- the complexity of the screen contents and
+- the complexity level of the screen contents and

 There are three levels of frame rate available at the the Client app UI: